JerAguilon/jeraguilon.github.io/src/articles/markdown/sales_prediction_a_deep_learning_approach.md

 Now here's the fun part.
-Our dataset has a mixture of continuous variables—which feed cleanly into what we expect in a neural net—and categorical variable—which go through the embedding matrices.
+Our dataset has a mixture of continuous variables—which feed cleanly into what we expect in a neural net—and categorical variables—which go through the embedding matrices.
 This data gets fed through 2 hidden linear layers of size 1000 and 500.
 Finally a sigmoid is applied on the last single-node layer.
 Architecturally, this is very similar to the winning taxi ride solution above.